faisaldarbar/faisaldarbar.github.io/content/posts/my-digital-asset-library-on-ubuntu-server-virtual-machine.md

 ---
-title: "Ubuntu Server VM For My Digital Asset Library"
+title: "My Digital Asset Library on Ubuntu Server Virtual Machine"
 date: 2025-07-16T02:30:00Z
-description: "Detailed documentation of the Ubuntu Server VM setup for hosting a private video asset library using Hugo and Proxmox VE."
+description: "Documentation of the Ubuntu Server Virtual Machine setup for hosting a Private Digital Asset Library using Hugo and Proxmox VE."
 categories: ["Homelab Docs"]
-tags: [ubuntu, server, vm, proxmox]
+tags: [ubuntu, server, vm, proxmox, digital asset library]

 cover:
-  image: "/images/ubuntu-server-vm.jpg"
+  image: "/images/digital-asset-library.jpg"
-  alt: "Ubuntu Server VM"
+  alt: "My Digital Asset Library"
   caption: "Photo by Florian Krumm on Unsplash"

 ---

 ### 📁 Project Context

-I’m building a private, searchable asset library for YouTube video production, consisting of tagged A-roll and B-roll 4K clips.
+I’m building a private, searchable digital asset library for YouTube video production, consisting of tagged A-roll and B-roll 4K clips.
 The system will run on a VM inside Proxmox VE hosted on a Lenovo ThinkStation P3 Tiny.
 The site will be managed with Hugo (PaperModest theme) and only accessed locally.

 ---